 - Glass-bottom Boat Rides

-Put simply: we don’t want you missing out on all of the fascinating wonders that the archipelago has to offer!
-All of our Expedition Vessels come with, not one, but an entire team of professional and highly knowledgeable Naturalist Guides that accompany you on these activities, so you’ll be learning a lot, too!
+Put simply: we don’t want you to miss out on all the fascinating wonders the archipelago offers!
+All of our Expedition Vessels come with not one but an entire team of professional and highly knowledgeable Naturalist Guides that accompany you on these activities, so you’ll be learning a lot, too!

-This also means that our vessels are multi-guided, which therefore means they offer a wide range of simultaneous activities at each visitor site (a huge perk of having multiple guides).
-Additionally, all of our Expedition Vessels get exclusive access to certain visitor sites and offer special treats, such as an onboard 24-hour Medical Officer and, in the case of the Santa Cruz II, a professional expedition photographer.
+This also means that our multi-guided vessels offer a wide range of simultaneous activities at each visitor site (a huge perk of having multiple guides).
+Additionally, our Expedition Vessels (Yacht La Pinta and Yacht Isabella II) get exclusive access to specific visitor sites and offer special treats, such as an onboard 24-hour Medical Officer and professional expedition photographer.

 Do/can guests stay aboard our Expedition Vessels the whole time?

-Our ships are not like those that aim to keep its guests “inside a bubble.”
-On the contrary, they encourage you to get to know the islands up-close thanks to its beautifully crafted itineraries and expertly-guided excursions.
-On a daily-basis, guests will disembark at unique visitor sites with many activity options for you to choose from.
-Feeling adventurous?
-Take a hike across the otherworldly volcanic terrain or go snorkeling with the underwater marine life.
-Not in the mood for a walk?
-That’s ok, you can explore the coast aboard our dinghy or a glass-bottom boat!
+Our ships aren’t designed to encapsulate guests “inside a bubble.”
+Instead, they inspire you to intimately acquaint yourself with the islands through meticulously planned itineraries and expert-led excursions.
+Daily, guests disembark at unique visitor sites with an array of activities to choose from.
+Are you feeling adventurous?
+Embark on a hike across the alien-like volcanic terrain or snorkel amongst the vibrant underwater marine life.
+Do you not need to be in the mood for a trek?
+That’s fine; you can explore the coastline aboard our dinghy or through the lens of a glass-bottom boat!